hellojialee/OffsetGuided/README.md

 ## Introduction

-### A bottom-up approach for the problem of multi-person pose estimation.
+### A bottom-up approach for the problem of multi-person pose estimation

-Guiding offsets greedily “connect” the adjacent keypoints belonging to the same persons
+Guiding offsets greedily “connect” the adjacent keypoints belonging to the same persons.

 ![guidding offsets](docs/guidding_offsets.png)